-Healthy beef stir-fry made in the slow cooker.
-This recipe delivers the flavors of your favorite stir-fry while you’re out of the kitchen.
+Healthy beef stir-fry made in the slow cooker or Instant Pot!
+This paleo, whole30, and gluten-free recipe is healthy but still has the flavors of your favorite take-out.

 Ok, I’ll be the first to admit that this is technically not a stir-fry.
 No hot oil was used and no, no wok or skillet either.
 Having said that, the flavors you enjoy about a stir-fry are there.
 I love Chinese food but what I don’t love is MSG.
-Needless to say, I’m extremely picky about where I’ll get my Chinese food from.
-There aren’t many places.
-But that’s okay because I recipes like this make is super easy to cook your own, healthy version of your favorite Chinese dishes.
+Needless to say, I’m extremely picky about where I get my take out Chinese food from.
+To be honest, I’m flat-out picky about take-out in general.

 - 1 cup broccoli, chopped

-- ¼ cup low-sodium soy sauce or coconut aminos
+- 1/4 cup coconut aminos (or low-sodium soy sauce if not paleo or whole30)

 - 2 tbsp rice vinegar

-- 1 tsp toasted evoo or sesame oil
+- 1 tsp extra-virgin olive oil or sesame oil

 - 2 garlic cloves, minced